alx0rr/XC-OS/README.md

 <div align="center">
 <h1>XC Operating System</h1>

-XC-OS — Operating System maked by Xsarz(DXsarz) and Cirnik (Cirnik But Dex/shinjiteta/forker-25).
+XC-OS — Operating System maked by alx0rr and Cirnik (Cirnik But Dex/shinjiteta/forker-25).
 This Operating System is simple and example project, which contains simple VBE graphics, MMU, Kernel and Bootloader.
 The OS was created for hobby purposes, so it may contain errors, bugs and other shortcomings.
 Please think carefully before installing it on real hardware.